SRodi/srodi.github.io/_posts/2025-11-29-kubernetes-networking-series-part-5.md

 **Hairpinning** is when a Pod tries to talk to *itself* via the Service IP.

+* **Is it allowed?** **Yes.** Kubernetes requires that a Pod can reach itself via its Service IP.
 * **Scenario:** Pod A (IP `10.1.1.5`) calls Service A (`10.96.0.100`), which resolves back to Pod A (`10.1.1.5`).
 * **The Problem:** Some CNIs or bridge configurations fail to route the packet back to the same interface it came from.
 * **Diagnosis:** You can connect to *other* Pods, but the Pod cannot connect to the Service that points to itself.
+* **How to Fix:** This is usually a CNI configuration issue.
+Check if your CNI plugin has `hairpinMode` enabled (often in `/etc/cni/net.d/`).
+If using a bridge, the bridge interface on the node must allow packets to return to the same port they entered.

 ## Section 4: The Packet Level (The Truth)